OrchardCMS/OrchardCore/README.md

 Next navigate to 'D:\Brochard\src\Orchard.Web' or where ever your retrospective folder is on the command line in Administrative mode.

-run.. 'dnx kestrel' -> Hey you just kicked up the Orchard host.
+### Using Kestrel

+call 'dnx kestrel'

 Then in your browser, call the url... http://localhost:5001/setup/index

+### Using Console

+call 'dnx run'

+From here you can now execute commands in a similar fashion as before

 ## Using Brochard